Drugs, Alcohol And Workers’ Compensation

 If your injury was the result of illegal drug use or alcohol, it may have a serious impact on your workers’ compensation benefits.
 In order to ensure that your rights are protected throughout the workers’ compensation process, it is important to work with an attorney with experience in this area as well as one who knows how to resolve potential drug and alcohol issues.

-With more than 30 years of experience handling workers' compensation cases in Colorado, attorney Cliff Eley can provide you with guidance at every stage of your case.
+With more than 30 years of experience handling workers’ compensation cases in Colorado, attorney Cliff Eley can provide you with guidance at every stage of your case.
 Whether or not drugs or alcohol played a role in your work accident, he can provide you with the advice and representation you need.
-Contact Eley Law Firm by email or call us at 720-644-8759.
+Contact Eley Law Firm by calling us at 720-759-3064.

 What If You Test Positive For Drugs Or Alcohol After Your Initial Injury?